api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 The most intuitive way to place the bid is to follow the recommendations above and provide a percentage of the profit as the bid amount.
-Note that the searcher needs to be mindful of all the gas costs on both the target chain and OEV Network, the paid bid amount, and the respective collateral and protocol fee.
+Note that the searcher needs to be mindful of all the gas costs on both the target chain and OEV Network, the paid bid amount, external risks due to liquidity changes on target chain and the respective collateral and protocol fee on OEV Network.

-For a bid to be valid, it needs to use the correct arguments.
-Out of these, the most important is the bid topic, which also identifies the auction.
+For a bid to be valid, it needs to use the correct arguments, most importantly the bid topic, which identifies the auction.
 For the bid to be considered, the place bid transaction needs to be mined during the bid phase.
 Searchers should be mindful of the block time on the OEV Network to make sure their transaction is mined in time.